This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 • Frozen in pods.
-Edamame in pods are the kind served in Japanese restaurants as an appetizer or side.
-Go to our Easy Edamame or Spicy Edamame.
+Edamame in pods is served in Japanese restaurants as an appetizer or side.
+Check out my Easy Edamame or Spicy Edamame.

-• Frozen shelled Shelled edamame can be used in salads, fried rice, noodle bowls, poke bowls, etc. You can also serve them shelled as a quick and easy side dish, like this recipe.
+• Frozen shelled.
+Shelled edamame can be used in salads, fried rice, noodle bowls, poke bowls, etc. Like this recipe, you can also serve them shelled as a quick and easy side dish.

 Here’s all you have to do to make this shelled edamame recipe: